The Keller Center

 Political Economy of Development

-The course, taught by James Robinson and Christopher Blattman, will bring PhD students to the frontier of research on such topics as social and political organization, conflict, state-building, collective action, and the political determinants of stability, growth, and development.
+The course, taught by Chris Blattman, will bring PhD students to the frontier of research on such topics as social and political organization, conflict, state-building, collective action, and the political determinants of stability, growth, and development.

 Politics and Public Policy in Latin America